Titanomachy: War

 Zeus then waged a war against his father with his disgorged brothers and sisters as allies: Hestia, Demeter, Hera, Hades, and Poseidon.
-He released the Hecatonchires and the Cyclopes from the earth (where they had been imprisoned by Cronus) by slaying their ward, the she-monster Campe, and they allied with him as well.
-The Hecatonchires offered to hurl stones to their enemies and the Cyclopes forged for Zeus his iconic thunderbolts, for Poseidon his trident and for Hades the helmet of darkness.
+He released the Hecatoncheires and the Cyclopes from the earth (where they had been imprisoned by Cronus) by slaying their ward, the she-monster Campe, and they allied with him as well.
+The Hecatonchieres offered to hurl stones to their enemies and the Cyclopes forged for Zeus his iconic thunderbolts, for Poseidon his trident and for Hades the helmet of darkness.
 When Zeus took Mount Olympus as his base and called all the remaining gods to determine their allegiance, he declared that any god that chose to align with him against Cronus would preserve their honors, or if they had none under, they would receive them under his rule.
 The first to do so was Styx, who brought her children: Nike, Zelus, Kratos, and Bia.
 As promised, Zeus appointed Styx as "the great oath of the gods".

-Fighting on the other side allied with Cronus were the other Titans with the important exceptions of Themis and her son Prometheus, who allied with the Olympians (N.B. for Hesiod, the Oceanid Clymene is Prometheus' mother by the Titan Iapetus).
-Atlas, son of Iapetus (N.B.
-Hesiod and Hyginus and many others list Atlas as brother of Prometheus, Epimetheus, Menoetius), was second in command after Cronus.
-The sisters Arke and Iris sided with the Olympians as their messenger goddesses, but while Iris remained loyal to her allies, soon Arke betrayed them for Cronus and flew to Mount Othrys to be its messenger-goddess instead.
+Fighting on the other side allied with Cronus were the other Titans with the important exceptions of Themis and Prometheus (a son of Iapetus in Hesiod's version), who allied with the Olympians.
+Atlas, another son of Iapetus, was second in command after Cronus.
+The sisters Arke and Iris sided with the Olympians as their messenger goddesses, but while Iris remained loyal to her allies, soon Arke betrayed them for the Titans.